thatcort/rdflib-ts/README.md

 Want to contribute?
 Great!
 If you are using Visual Studio Code, there is default development setup in `.vscode` folder.
 There are configured tasks for compile, test and build, and default launch configuration with `main.ts` as entry point, and compile as pre launch task.
 Be aware that working directory when debugging is not project root, it it `compiled` directory (directory where compiled .js files reside).
 There is also `keybindings.json` file with custom bindings which you can copy to your local keybinding.json file (File -> Preferences -> Keyboard Shortcuts).
-It's just 3 shortcuts, `f4` to run tests, `f6` to run build task and `ctrl+k, ctrl+d` to format code.
+It's just 3 shortcuts, `f4` to run tests, `f6` to run link (build and npm link) task and `ctrl+k, ctrl+d` to format code.
-After cloning code, run `npm install` to install dependencies, then run `npm run build` to build library and `npm link rdflib-ts` to link library locally for test purposes.
+After cloning code, run `npm install` to install dependencies, then run `npm run link` to build library and link library locally for test purposes.

-To run tests, run `npm test` command.
-For running integration test, instance of Apache Jena Fuseki 2.5.0 server must be running on port 3030.
-You can download and run it your self, or you can use docker image specified in `bitbucket-pipelines.yml` file and make sure to have same environment as one used for continuous integration and testing.
+## Testing
+---

+To run all tests, run `npm test` command.
+Different tests can be run separately with `npm run test:unit`, `npm run test:integration` and `npm run test:e2e` commands.

 ## Todos
 ---